aserg-ufmg/angularjs-performance-survey/README.md

 > Now about adding logic to the views, if we are talking about business logic then it's a big no no. Use a method on your controller that will evaluate stuff using the service.

-> If we are talking about \mcode{ng-if}/\mcode{ng-show} conditions then only if they are small and \aspas{readable} conditions I would add them to the view.
+> If we are talking about `ng-if`/`ng-show` conditions then only if they are small and readable conditions I would add them to the view.
 When it's more than that, I move them to the controller for debugging issues and since I believe the HTML should be readable.

 #### [Q&A8]Using scope.$watch and scope.$apply in AngularJS
 * Access date: September-2015
 * URL: http://stackoverflow.com/q/15112584

-> I don't understand how to use \mcode{\$scope.\$watch} and \mcode{\$scope.\$apply}.
+> I don't understand how to use `\$scope.\$watch` and `\$scope.\$apply`.
 The official documentation isn't helpful.

 #### [Q&A9] What Does $scope.$apply() Do?
 * Access date: September-2015
 * URL: http://stackoverflow.com/q/18710478
 * Author: Dan Prince

-> I've been using \mcode{\$scope.\$apply()} to update the bindings for my models when I receive data through websockets in my Angular apps and it works.
+> I've been using `\$scope.\$apply()` to update the bindings for my models when I receive data through websockets in my Angular apps and it works.
 But what does it actually do and why does it need to be called to achieve the update?

 #### [Q&A10] Correct Way to Integrate jQuery Plugins in AngularJS
 * Access date: October-2015